se-de-development/se.de_environment/README.md

-The repository is part of a mod collection for Space Engineers &copy Keen Software House.
+The repository is part of a mod collection for Space Engineers &copy; Keen Software House.

 SE.DE - Environment
 ===================